-Non-Institutional Particulars QIBs (1) Investors Retail Individual Investors Number of Equity Shares available for Allotment/allocation (2) 7,560,000 Equity Shares Shares available for allocation or Issue 1,008,000 Equity Shares available for allocation or Issue less allocation to QIB Bidders and Non-Institutional Investors Percentage of Issue Size available for Allotment/allocation Not more than 15% Not more than 10% of the Issue Basis of Allotment/allocation if respective category is oversubscribed Proportionate Proportionate, subject to minimum Bid Lot.
+Particulars QIBs (1) Non-Institutional Investors Retail Individual Investors At least 7,560,000 Equity Shares 1,512,000 Equity Shares available for Not more than 1,008,000 Equity Shares available for allocation or Issue less allocation to QIB Bidders and Non-Institutional Investors At least 75% of the Issue size shall be available for allocation to QIBs.
+However, up to 5% of the net QIB Category (excluding the Anchor Investor Portion) will be available for allocation proportionately to Mutual Funds only.
+Mutual Funds participating in the Mutual Fund Portion will also be eligible for allocation in the remaining balance QIB Category Not more than 10% of the Issue Basis of Allotment/allocation if respective category is oversubscribed Proportionate as follows Proportionate Proportionate, subject to minimum Bid Lot.
 For details please see the section entitled, "Issue Procedure - Part B - Allotment Procedure and Basis of Allotment - Allotment to RIBs" on page 426.
-Minimum Bid Such number of Equity Shares that the Bid Amount exceeds ₹ 2,00,000 and in Equity Shares that 70 Equity Shares and in multiples of 70 Equity Shares thereafter.
+Minimum Bid Such number of Equity Shares that the Bid Amount exceeds ₹ 2,00,000 and in Equity Shares that [●] Equity Shares and in multiples of [●] Equity Shares thereafter.

-Particulars $\mathbf{QIBs^{(1)}}$ Non-Institutional Investors Retail Individual Investors 70 Equity Shares thereafter.
-Maximum Bid Equity Shares not exceeding the Issue Such number of Equity Shares, whereby the Bid Amount does not exceed ₹ 2,00,000 and in multiples of 70 Equity Shares thereafter.
-Mode of Allotment Compulsorily in dematerializ ed form Bid Lot 70 Equity Shares and in mult iples of 70 Equity Sha res thereafter.
-Allotment Lot 70 Equity Shares and in mult Trading Lot One Equity Share 1 1 Who can apply (3)(4) Public financial institutions Resident Indian Resident Indian individuals, of the Companies Act, 2013, scheduled commercial NRIs, HUFs (in the name of Karta), companies, corporate bodies, scientific institutions societies and trusts, Category III Foreign Portfolio Eligible NRIs and HUFs (in the name of Karta) up and managed by the Department of Posts, India.
-Terms of Payment (5) Bid cum Application in the bank account of the ASBA Form at the time of submission of
+Particulars QIBs (1) Non-Institutional Investors Retail Individual Investors multiples of [●] Equity Shares thereafter. [•] Equity Shares thereafter.
+Maximum Bid Such number of Equity Shares not exceeding Issue size, subject to applicable limits to the Bidder.
+Equity Shares not exceeding the Issue Such number of Equity Shares, whereby the Bid Amount does not exceed ₹ 2,00,000 and in multiples of [•] Equity Shares thereafter.
+Mode of Allotment Compulsorily in dematerializ zed form Bid Lot [•] Equity Shares and in mul nares thereafter.
+Allotment Lot [•] Equity Shares and in mul Trading Lot One Equity Share Who can apply (3)(4) Public financial institutions as specified in Section 2(72) of the Companies Act, 2013, scheduled commercial banks, multilateral and bilateral development financial institutions, mutual fund registered with SEBI, FPIs other than Category III Foreign Portfolio Investors, VCFs, AIFs, FVCIs, state industrial development corporation, insurance company registered with IRDAI, provident fund (subject to applicable law) with minimum corpus of ₹ 250 million, pension fund with minimum corpus of ₹ 250 million, in accordance with applicable law and National Investment Fund set up by the Government of India, insurance funds set up and managed by army, navy or air force of the Union of India and insurance funds set up and managed by the individuals, Eligible NRIs, HUFs (in the name of Karta), companies, corporate bodies, scientific institutions societies and trusts, Category III Foreign Portfolio Investors Resident Indian individuals, Eligible NRIs and HUFs (in the name of Karta) Terms of Payment (5) Bid cum Application in the bank account of the ASBA Form at the time of submission of